-Marsannay "Au Champ Salomon" shows an aromatic expression of citrus, green apple, and white peach with almonds and buttery aromas in the background.
+Marsannay White from Charles Audoin starts with an aromatic expression of citrus, green apple, and white peach on the nose, with almonds and buttery aromas in the background.
 Complex, and creamy attack, showing notes of fresh fruits, with a linear and lively acidity in the finish.

 Burgundy wine region is located in central-east of France.
 Burgundy wines comes from multi sub-regions, each with its own particular character, each with its own particular climate.
 Chardonnay and Pinot Noir represent here the two key grape varieties for the production of some of the most exclusive Premier Cru and Grand Cru wines in the world.